Virginia to Vegas: Early life and education

 Although Derik John Baker was born in the Richmond, Virginia, United States, he was raised in Guelph and Toronto, in Ontario, Canada, as well as Charleston in West Virginia, United States.

 He attended high school at Guelph Collegiate Vocational Institute and Bishop Macdonell Catholic High School.
 After high school, Derik attended Sheridan College for studies in travel and tourism.

 Career

 2013–2014: Career beginnings and Vol. I

 Virginia To Vegas was signed to an independent full service 100% Canadian music company Wax Records in July 2013, after label executive, Jamie Appleby, discovered him on YouTube.
 The first single "We Are Stars" was released on January 7, 2014, and entered the Canadian Singles Top 100 chart at 94 on week 5, February 1, 2014, peaked at 14 and stayed for one week.
-On November 10, 2014, Virginia to Vegas released his debut EP Vol. I, which includes his Platinum-certified debut single "We Are Stars".
+On November 10, 2014, Virginia to Vegas released his debut EP Vol. I, which contains six songs including his Platinum-certified debut single "We Are Stars".